wepapepa/wepapepa/README.md

 - 👋 Hi, I’m @wepapepa
-- 👀 I’m interested in coding my way through big ass companies and making old white men feel incompetent.
+- 👀 I’m interested in coding my way through big companies and learning more about tech and its impact on society
-- 🌱 I’m currently learning python, node.js and relearning javascript
+- 🌱 I’m currently learning python, javascript and java
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any music or design related project
-- 📫 How to reach me @laaabrin on any social media (:
+- 📫 You can reach out to me!
+I'm @laaabrin on any social media (:

 <!---
 wepapepa/wepapepa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.